3.2 Administration and governance

 The main players in the system are:

-The Ministry of Economic Development (MISE) deals with the organization and management of the functions pertaining to the State in the field of industry, crafts, energy and trade.
-The main sectors of interest refer to the secondary sector and can be grouped into three thematic areas: development of the production system, foreign trade and internationalization of the economic system, communication and information technologies.
-The MISE defines industrial policies and regulates support measures for small and medium enterprises.
+The Ministry of Enterprises and Made in Italy (former MISE) deals with the organisation and management of the functions pertaining to the State in the field of industry, crafts, energy and trade.
+The main sectors of interest refer to the secondary sector and can be grouped into three thematic areas: development of the production system, foreign trade and internationalisation of the economic system, communication and information technologies.
+It defines industrial policies and regulates support measures for small and medium enterprises.

 The role of ANPAL is to coordinate employment policies for job seekers and the reemployment of the unemployed.
 Therefore, it uses tools and methodologies to support public and private operators in the labour market.
 Furthermore, ANPAL carries out the analysis, monitoring and evaluation of active policies and employment services, in order to adapt targets and result indicators set by the Ministry of Labour and Social Policies.